 Brimming with confidence, Kiki flies to the seaside village of Koriko and expects that her powers will easily bring happiness to the townspeople.
 But gaining the trust of the locals is trickier than she expected.
 With her faithful, wise-cracking black cat, Jiji, by her side, Kiki forges new friendships and builds her inner strength, ultimately realizing that magic can be found in even the most ordinary places.

 Blending fantasy with the charm of everyday life, this enchanting new translation will inspire both new readers and dedicated fans.

 A Small Zombie Problem By K.G.
 Campbell

 August DuPont has spent his whole life inside a dilapidated house with his aunt Hydrangea.
-His lonely existence ends abruptly with the arrival of an invitation to meet an aunt--and cousins--he didn't even know existed.
-When Aunt Orchid suggests that August attend school with his cousins, it's a dream come true.
-But August has scarcely begun to celebrate his reversal of fortune when he is confronted by a small problem on his way home.
-So begins an adventure filled with a wild child, a zombie, a fabled white alligator, and an unimaginable family secret.
+His lonely existence ends abruptly with a surprise invitation to meet an aunt and cousins he didn't even know existed.
+When newfound Aunt Orchid suggests that August attend school with his cousins, it's a dream come true.
+But August has scarcely begun to celebrate his good fortune when he is confronted by a small problem on his way home.
+A small, very undead problem.